Quantum Entanglement: Physics at its “Spookiest?”

 Superposition

-Superposition is a property of a quantum system that enables it to be in multiple states, in fact in all possible states, at any given time, represented by a wave function of all possibilities.
-Once the system is observed, the ‘real’ state is confirmed and said wave function collapses to leave behind reality.
+Superposition is a property of a quantum system that enables it to be in multiple states, or more accurately, in all possible states, at any given time, represented by a wave function of all possibilities.
+Once the system is observed, the ‘real’ state is confirmed and the wave function collapses to leave behind a distinct reality.

-A digestible example for such a quantum system would be a coin toss, but not a regular coin toss found in our macrocosmic world since such coin tosses are entirely predictable with classical mechanics.
-Instead, a ‘quantum coin toss’ would involve the outcome of the toss to be dictated by quantum processes, which are random processes that we, with our current model of physics, are unable to predict.
+A familiar example for such a quantum system would be a coin toss, but not a regular coin toss found in our macrocosmic world since such coin tosses are entirely predictable with classical mechanics.
+Instead, a ‘quantum coin toss’ would involve the outcome of the toss to be dictated by quantum processes, or random processes that with our current model of physics, we are unable to predict.

 The act of observation itself is what determines the state of a quantum system by breaking down the superposition wave function.